 Dominica Travel Guide

-The paradise (the nature island) that is Dominica says Welcome.
+The natural paradise (the nature island) that is Dominica says Welcome.

 Dominica is an oddity in the Caribbean and is known as the natural island.
 Just for example it has sulphur pools you can swim in at Soufriere, spectacular amounts of hiking and some of the most interesting and best diving in the Caribbean and should be world known.
 It also is mostly rainforests and rivers and mountains.
 It's popular for its nature and in fact also sperm whales who pass between November and June but can be seen year round on occasion.